mainmatter/playbook/project-flow/full-service/README.md

 ### Planning

 Once we defined the user stories in the conception stage, we define a plan for the current increment of the application.
-For each user user story that we are aiming to implement, we will list which of the non-essential aspects and edge cases will be included in the increment (e.g. configuring products of the most successful category), which ones will not (e.g. configuring products with little
+For each user story that we are aiming to implement, we will list which of the non-essential aspects and edge cases will be included in the increment (e.g. configuring products of the most successful category), which ones will not (e.g. configuring products with little